Nivalyx/osu-wiki/wiki/Community/Projects/puush/en.md

 - Increased maximum filesize limit (20 MB for Free users vs. 250 MB for Pro users)
 - Increased file retention period (1 months since last access for Free users vs. 6 months since last access for Pro users)

+Just like osu!, all users are not subjected to any ads regardless of their subscription status.

 ## Downscaling

 Beginning in May 2014, puush no longer accepts registrations for Pro accounts as PayPal suspended puush's wire account due to a suspected Terms of Service breach.
 This prompted ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) to concurrently pay out $500+ per month out of his own pocket to keep the service running, as puush's financials are independent from osu! and not tied to [supporter tag](/wiki/osu!supporter) purchases.